proto-aiken-13/tp/docs/DeveloperGuide.md

 #### Design considerations

-**Aspect: Allowing teaching assistants to find using what keyword**
+**Aspect: Allowing teaching assistants to find group using what keyword**

-* **Alternative 1 (Chosen):** `npc_track` will output students based on what TA exactly input.
+* **Alternative 1 (Chosen):** `npc_track` will output the group of students based on what TA exactly input for the particular group.
-    * Pros: Reduced Chance of Error: Gives uses the exact student they want and reduces chances of error since it needs to be exact match.
+    * Pros: Reduced Chance of Error: Gives users the exact group of students they want and reduces chances of error since it needs to be exact match to the group name.
-    * Cons: Increased Complexity: Users need to know the exact name of the group, or else they will not be able to find the group.
+    * Cons: Increased Complexity: Users need to know the exact name of the group, or else they will not be able to find the group of students.

-* **Alternative 2:** `npc_track` allows users to find just a part of the group's name.
+* **Alternative 2:** `npc_track` allows users to find the group of students using just a part of the group's name.
-    * Pros: Better User Experience: Users can just input a partial part of their name to be able to find and get a list of groups that contain a part of the keyword
+    * Pros: Better User Experience: Users can just input a partial part of their group name to be able to find and get a list of students in the same group that contain a part of the keyword
     * Cons: Increased Chance of Error: Since it is more complex, there is higher chance of error.

 ### Grade Students